tkomarlu/CS196W21/README.md

 The algorithm then does the following:

+Unsilence is an open-source tool that removes silence from audio clips.
+Video files are intially run through unsilence to remove all of the background noise in the audio.

+Then for every frame:

+* We cut the frame to only look at the bottom half of the image, where subtitles are usually located.
+* We then binarize the image using image thresholding.
+For every pixel, the same threshold value of 220 is applied.
+If the pixel value is smaller than the threshold, it is set to 0, otherwise it is set to a maximum value.
+This allows us to transform the subtitle into a black and white image.
+* We then save the current timestamp as the starting timestamp of the subtitle and evaluate the next frame
+* In order to avoid extracting the same subtitle, we calculate the average squared error between two consecutive frames.
+If the error is above 1, then we save the frame with the starting and ending timestamps of the subtitle.

 ## Performance
 The silence removal from the provided media clip is extremely CPU intensive.